EllieJ87/Ranger-Game/Testing.md

 With both of these issues I will investigate and research further into form validation’s and how this information gets pulled into a third party source.

 **Return Home Modal**
-- Issue: Sizing of overlay is not re-sizing correctly
+- Issue: Sizing of overlay is not re-sizing correctly.
 - Testing:
   1. Styled through css for sizing and ratio

-- Results: changed the overlay to a bootstrap modal so this was more consistent and keeping with the size ratio and dimensions
+- Results: changed the overlay to a bootstrap modal so this was more consistent and keeping with the size ratio and dimensions.

 **Ending Page**
-- Issue: Added an automatic timeout refresh
+- Issue: Added an automatic timeout refresh.
 - Testing:
   1. Added different times for a timeout refresh
   2. Added an icon for the user

-- Results: removed the refresh time out feature and added this to the icon so the user can choose if they wished to refresh the page or not
+- Results: removed the refresh time out feature and added this to the icon so the user can choose if they wished to refresh the page or not.

-**Ending of Game**
-- Look at adding an option to replay the game – could just be a reset function like when the player wished to return home
-- 4 different endings

-Expected:
-Testing:
-Results: